Smith & Wesson Model 13

 The Smith & Wesson Model 13 (Military & Police Magnum) is a .357 Magnum revolver designed for military and police use.
 It is based on Smith & Wesson's K-frame—specifically, it is a .357 Magnum version of the heavy-barrel variant of the .38 Special Model 10 (originally called the Military & Police).

 Design

-This is a double-action revolver with a capacity of six rounds.
+The Model 13 is a double-action revolver with a capacity of six rounds.
 Barrel lengths are 3-inch and 4-inch with fixed sights.
 Both round-butt and square-butt versions were produced.
 The Model 19 is essentially the same gun with adjustable sights and a partial underlug.
 The Model 13 has a blued finish; the Model 65 is a variant in matte finish stainless steel.

 The Model 13 was manufactured from 1974 to 1999.
 The Model 65 was manufactured from 1972 to 2004.
-The Model 13 should not be confused with the M13, which was a lightweight alloy revolver produced from 1954-56 for the U.S. Air Force, known as the Aircrewman.
-Engineering and production changes of the Model 13, indicated as a dash after the model number stamped on the frame:
+The Model 13 should not be confused with the M13, which was a lightweight alloy revolver produced from 1954 to 1956 for the U.S. Air Force, known as the Colt Aircrewman.